I have a number of poems in anthologies.

 So is the current reality of book-book publishing.

 The elevator pitch: Rehsotis, sister of Grendel, reveals what led up to her brother’s encounter Beowulf and its outcomes on her people and her life.
 She chronicles her search for peace and a sense of belonging in a world where she is an outsider.
 The last of her kind.

-SISTER OF GRENDEL is expected to be available in both ebook and on-demand print format in autumn of 2015.
+SISTER OF GRENDEL will be available in both ebook and on-demand print format in March 2016.

 In my novel THE MISSING SEASON, small-town golden boy David Lloyd goes Missing in Action during the Vietnam War.
 The voices and points of view of his wife, his now-teenaged daughter, his WWII veteran father-in-law, and his arch-rival’s wife and daughter are woven together into a story of confronting loss and deciding to move forward, with a firm grip on what the past means to them all.
 THE MISSING SEASON is slated for publication in 2016.